-Your sailboat shouldn’t look like a small airplane on the ground with its tail lower than its nose.
+Your sailboat shouldn’t look like a taildragger airplane on the ground with its tail lower than its nose.
 Even though it can be easier to stow some large or heavy items in the stern of the sailboat, resist that temptation and try to find a place forward if you can.
-Some sailboats like the Catalina 22 are notorious for squatting in the water and handle better when their weight is more balanced from bow to stern.
+Some sailboats like the Catalina 22 are notorious for squatting in the water and they handle better when their weight is more balanced between the bow and stern.
 You can easily tell how heavy your stern is by how much of the transom is under water.
-Ideally, there will be none.
+Ideally, there should be none.
 Two to three inches is typical, less is better.

 After practicality, consider how the weight is distributed aboard your sailboat but let necessity be your overriding guide.
 For example, if you have a heavy outboard motor on the port side of the transom, try to compensate for it by putting a roughly equal amount of weight on the starboard side.
-Consider where your normal crew sit too.
+Consider where your crew normally sits too.
 Rather than leave the fuel tank in the port lazarette, slide it forward under the cockpit, near the keel.
-If you don’t anchor out often, store your ground tackle in the one of the more forward lockers to light the stern too.
+If you don’t anchor out often, store your ground tackle in the one of the more forward lockers to lighten the stern too.